sayfessyd/sayfessyd/README.md

 👥 Introduction
 <p>Frontend-focus software engineer with more than seven years of development experience.
 Possesses a strong passion for creating intuitive web applications that deliver a good user experience and seamlessly integrate with back-end technologies.
-Worked on challenging projects and tackled technical tasks in HTML, CSS, JavaScript, Typescript, Angular and Vue.js.</p>
+Worked on challenging projects and tackled technical tasks.</p>

 📰 Publications
 1. <em>Log Management Module with the Blockchain Technology [🔗](https://speakerdeck.com/sayfessyd/log-management-module-with-the-blockchain-technology) - 19/06/2019</em>